FarronF/limerick-council-meetings/meetings/2023/06/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 16th May 2023.md

  Councillor Sheahan added vehicles parking on footpaths are also causing damage

-and requested this be included as an item on the Agenda for the next JPC Sub---- 3
+and requested this be included as an item on the Agenda for the next JPC Sub-
+---
+3

 Committee Meeting.
 He further requested the District write to the